BUY TWO OR MORE GUIDES - UP TO 20% OFF

 4. No Family Rooms Available

-This one really surprised me, so much so that I actually made some phone calls to confirm that it is true.
+This one really surprised me, so much so that I actually made some phone calls to confirm that it was true.

-There ARE NOT rooms that will sleep more than 5 people at the South Rim.
+There ARE NO rooms that will sleep more than 5 people at the South Rim.

 I take that back, there is ONE cabin at Bright Angel Lodge and Cabins that will accommodate 6, but that is it.
 If you are traveling with a group of 6 or more, you will either need to book 2 rooms or head south to Tusayan or Williams.

 Staying in Tusayan may not be a bad idea anyway if you have a family.
-Many of the hotels have pools and free breakfast which none of the hotels in the National Park have.
+Many of the hotels have pools and free breakfast which none of the hotels in the Grand Canyon have.

 5. National Parks use Concessionaires